jamesinglis/ew61-export/README.md

 * Creates ProPresenter slide groups from EasyWorship song sections
 * Adds hot keys to ProPresenter slide groups following [Luke McElroy's 2014 recommendation](https://www.worshiphousemedia.com/church-media-blog/software/simple-effective-propresenter-hot-key-system/)
     * Currently hard-coded - will make overridable in a future update!

+### NEW in v0.3 - Better text export

+* I didn't realize until now that the data is stored in EasyWorship in standard RTF format!
+My manual functions to strip this formatting didn't work for everyone.
+Implementing a more robust
+* ProPresenter hoy keys are now managed in the config file - easier to override!

 ## To Do in Future
 (if there's a demand for it)